tosaddler/obsidian-quarto-bridge/README.md

 1. Open the Command Palette.
 2. Run **"Quarto Bridge: Stop Preview Server"**.

+### Rendering

+You can render your project or individual files to their final output format (HTML, PDF, etc.) without starting a preview server.

+1.  **Render Active File**: Renders the currently open file.
+2.  **Render Project**: Renders the entire project (based on `_quarto.yml` location).

+Output files will be generated in the same directory or the configured output directory (e.g., `_site`).

+### Creating a Project

+You can create a new Quarto project directly from Obsidian.

+1. Open the Command Palette.
+2. Run **"Quarto Bridge: Create New Project"**.
+3. Fill in the details:
+    -   **Project Type**: Website, Blog, Book, etc.
+    -   **Project Name**: The name of the folder to create.
+    -   **Engine**: Markdown, Jupyter, or Knitr.
+4. Click **Create**.
+The plugin will generate the project structure in the current folder.

 ## Settings

 Go to **Settings > Quarto Bridge** to configure: